optica-ambiental-eafit/LiMonDataProcessing/README.md

 ## 1st and 2nd step: data reading and preprocessing <a name="first_sec"></a>

 The raw data used for obtaining the optical properties of aerosols is read in the first step performed by **quicklook_code.m** after defining the day, month and year of the measurements of interest.
 This code has the Dark Current (DC) filter implemented and if the user realizes that the signal does not tend to null values, then background correction can be done from 6800 m (Rayligh's fit performed by M.Hoyos(2022)).
 About trigger delay correction, it was concluded by M.Hoyos(2022) that the data has an offset of 29 bins.
-Finally the filtered signal $P(R)$ is range corrected multiplied by the height squared and is plotted as a color scaled image (quicklook - $RCS(R)$).
+Finally the filtered signal $P(R)$ is range corrected multiplied by the height squared and is plotted as a color scaled image (quicklook  $RCS(R)$ ).
 It is noteworthy that the program includes some smoothing data techniques that aim to reduce color saturation such as linear regression or gaussian weighted moving average (this have to be choose by the user in the source code).

 <img src="https://github.com/optica-ambiental-eafit/LiMonDataProcessing/blob/main/Local%20figures/Procesamiento%20diagrama%20de%20flujo_PRE.svg"